 Teach English in Kuwait

-View our guide to working as an English teacher in Kuwait.
-This country is a very safe place to work, it used to the part of the British Empire but earned its independence in 1961.
+Kuwait is a very safe place to work, it used to the part of the British Empire but earned independence in 1961.
 Local people are very well educated and Kuwait has the highest literacy rate in the Arab world, at around 94%.
 There is a high demand for native English teachers all year round and also some of the best wages in the world!

-Kuwait has a population of around 3 million people but is one of the richest countries in the world due to oil reserves located here.
+Interested in the idea of going to teach in the Middle East?
+Consider Kuwait as your destination.
+This country has a population of around 3 million people but is one of the richest countries in the world due to oil reserves located here.

 TEFL Courses in Kuwait